GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 As shown in the figure above, this algorithm is calculated as follows.

 1. A geometric median composite is applied individually to every pixel stack.
 1. Pixels are represented as vectors distributed in a high-dimensional space.
-Each value (like red, green, blue, or nil) has a component in this space.
+Each value (like red, green, blue, or NIR) has a component in this space.
+(NIR means Near-Infra Red.)
 1. By calculating a point that minimises the distance between it and all other points (pixels), this creates a representative pixel of all observations in the pixel stack.
 1. The generated pixel is added to the final composite product.
 :::